Prakhar-Jaiswal17/Anime-Guru/README.md

 # Anime Guru 🎌

-An anime recommendation website built as a college project, designed to help users discover new anime titles based on their preferences.
+An anime recommendation site made for my college project.

 ## 🌐 Live Demo
-Visit the deployed version here: [Anime Guru](https://anime-guru-six.vercel.app)
+Go to : [Anime Guru](https://anime-guru-six.vercel.app) to visit the live deployed version of the website

 ## 📖 About
-Anime Guru is a website that suggests animes based on the user's preferences.
-It is a user fiendly site(easy to navigate through and use).
+Anime Guru is a website that helps its users discover anime to watch.
+It is easy to use and can be used by someone who is new to anime.
+It is easy to navigate through.

 ## ⚙️ Tech Stack
 - HTML
 - CSS
-- Deployed on **Vercel**

 ## ✨ Features
 - User-friendly and responsive design
 - Recommendations based on genre and tags
+- Seperate webpages of every anime
-- Search functionality for anime titles
+- Trailers of each anime
-- Fast loading site hosted on Vercel

-## 🚀 Getting Started

-### Clone this repository
+- IMDB ratings and information about each anime